LuisPiquinRey/LuisPiquinRey/README.md

 # About Me ✅
 <!DOCTYPE html>
-Hi!👋 I´m a junior Java developer primarily focused on backend development.
-I´m currently focused on improving my skills in technologies like  **Spring Boot**, **Spring Security**, and **Hibernate**.
-This repository is a space where I share my projects, practices, and progress as I learn and apply these frameworks and tools 💻⚡.
+Hi!👋 I’m a passionate junior Java developer primarily focused on backend development.
+I'm deeply interested in programming and I’m currently enhancing my skills with technologies like Spring Boot, Spring Security, and Hibernate.
+I study independently as a self-taught learner, continuously improving my craft.
+This repository serves as a space to showcase my projects, practices, and progress as I learn and apply these frameworks and tools 💻⚡.
 ## 🎯 Current Goals
 - ✅ Learn more about **Spring Boot** and **Hibernate**
 - 🔄 Improve on **data structures and algorithms**